Laboratory rat: Biobreeding rat

 The biobreeding rat (a.k.a. the biobreeding diabetes-prone rat or BBDP rat) is an inbred strain that spontaneously develops autoimmune type 1 diabetes.
 Like NOD mice, biobreeding rats are used as an animal model for Type 1 diabetes.
 The strain re-capitulates many of the features of human type 1 diabetes and has contributed greatly to the research of T1DM pathogenesis.

 Brattleboro rat

 The Brattleboro rat is a strain that was developed by Henry A. Schroeder and technician Tim Vinton in West Brattleboro, Vermont, beginning in 1961, for Dartmouth Medical School.
 It has a naturally occurring genetic mutation that makes specimens unable to produce the hormone vasopressin, which helps control kidney function.
-The rats were being raised for laboratory use by Dr. Henry Schroeder and technician Tim Vinton, who noticed that the litter of 17 drank and urinated excessively.
+The rats were being raised for laboratory use by Henry Schroeder and technician Tim Vinton, who noticed that the litter of 17 drank and urinated excessively.

 Hairless rat

 Hairless laboratory rats provide researchers with valuable data regarding compromised immune systems and genetic kidney diseases.
 It is estimated that there are over 25 genes that cause recessive hairlessness in laboratory rats.
 The more common ones are denoted as rnu (Rowett nude), fz (fuzzy), and shn (shorn).